Tropical Storm Linfa (2015)

-Severe Tropical Storm Linfa, known in the Philippines as Severe Tropical Storm Egay, was a tropical cyclone that affected the northern Philippines, Taiwan and southern China in early-July 2015.
+Severe Tropical Storm Linfa, (Note: The name Linfa (Cantonese: 蓮花, [liːn˨˩ faː˥]) was contributed by Macau and means lotus (Nelumbo nucifera) in Cantonese.) known in the Philippines as Severe Tropical Storm Egay, was a tropical cyclone that affected the northern Philippines, Taiwan and southern China in early July 2015.
 The tenth named storm of the annual typhoon season, Linfa developed on July 1 over in the Philippine Sea.
 It moved erratically westward toward the Philippines, eventually striking the island of Luzon on July 4.
 Linfa weakened across the island, but reorganized over the South China Sea.
 It turned northward and strengthened to near typhoon intensity, or winds of 120 km/h, but weakened as it curved to the northwest toward southern China.
 On July 9, the storm made landfall along the Chinese province of Guangdong, dissipating the next day west of Hong Kong.

 Interacting with the monsoon, Linfa brought heavy rainfall across much of the Philippines for several days, causing flooding and landslides that resulted in traffic accidents and power outages.
 Across Luzon, Linfa damaged 198 houses and destroyed another seven, causing ₱214.65 million (US$4.76 million) in damage.
 The storm briefly threatened Taiwan, prompting warnings and restricted ferry travel.
 Over China, Linfa produced heavy rainfall and gusty winds that wrecked 288 homes.
 Damage in the country totaled ¥1.74 billion (US$280 million), and there was one death.